-However, the current process involves filling out paper forms and handing them to your local police station.
+Until April 2014, you will need to complete paper forms and hand them to your local police station.
 The advice below is a guide designed to help you complete your shotgun certificate application.

 To complete the application form you will need:

 - An envelope to return your form.